 Sex can certainly open many deep emotional currents in us.

 Cornerstones of sexual self-esteem are self-confidence, liking oneself, having a healthy level of sexual mastery, and being perceived as desirable.

-Women are conditioned that it is our job to be pretty and sexy and men are conditioned to be sexually virile and desirable.
-For some, a natural outcome of that socialization is that self-esteem is built around sexiness, sexual ability or sexual prowess.
+Women are conditioned that it is our job to be pretty and sexy.
+Men are conditioned to be sexually virile and desirable.
+For some, a natural outcome of that socialization is that self-esteem is built around sexiness, sexual ability, or sexual prowess.

 There is so much media emphasis on how we should look, behave, and perform sexually that this idea of sex equals self-esteem is unavoidable.

 With self-esteem at stake, it can lead us to act inauthentically or to feel like something is missing.
 It can lead women to people-please, to take care of the needs of others, and to feel unable to accept and prioritize their own desires.

 Unaddressed self-esteem wounds can be toxic in intimate relationships.

 Because self-esteem is tied to building self-confidence and confidence is universally considered sexy, we can see a powerful connection here.
 People who can consciously nourish their sexual energy and sexual self-esteem can improve their own confidence.
 And then use that energy as fuel to be better leaders in all aspects of life.